EENI Global Business School

 5. Colombo Plan

-6. Africa-Asia Strategic Partnership
+6. Africa-Asia Partnership

 7. Asia-Middle East Dialogue